Disability Discrimination Act and transport services

-The Consumer Council has information for air passengers who need special assistance when travelling.
-It also has information about additional charges airlines might charge you and help to let you to make informed decision when arranging travel.
+The Consumer Council has information for air passengers who need help when travelling.
+It also has information about extra charges airlines might charge you and help to let you to make informed decision when arranging travel.
 You can also find out about your rights as an air passenger.

 At the airport